nell-djmf/u3_lab_sequelize_associations_exercise/README.md

 - User has many Articles as creator
 - Article belongs to User as creator
-- User has many Articles as bookmarks through UserBookmark
+- User belongs to many Articles as bookmarks through UserBookmark
-- Article has many User as bookmarks through UserBookmark
+- Article belongs to many User as bookmarks through UserBookmark

 ## Lab